Home » Symptoms » Cat Symptoms A-Z » Skin Darker (Increased Pigmentation)

 It is particularly important to see a vet if the cat has other symptoms that indicate a systemic disease, such as weight loss, loss of appetite or increased drinking.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

 Diagnostic measures may include blood tests to rule out hormonal disorders or infections.
 A skin biopsy may be necessary to determine the exact nature of the skin change.
-In some cases, X-rays or ultrasound examinations may also be necessary to rule out internal diseases.
+In some cases, X-rays or ultrasound examinations may also be required to rule out internal diseases.

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

 Outlook on current research

 Environmental influences are also being investigated as possible factors.
 Exposure to sunlight can affect pigmentation, similar to humans, but the effects are less well understood in cats.
 Research focuses on how environmental factors might influence the expression of genes responsible for melanin production.
-In the long term, these studies could help develop preventive measures to minimize skin changes in cats.
+In the long term, these studies could help develop prevention measures to minimize skin changes in cats.